 Batteries are the answer to when the sun goes down and the wind stops blowing.
 They allow energy to be stored and used later when renewable energy generation is low.
 Battery technology continues to improve and offers a reliable and clean solution to burning fossil fuels.
 Think grid-scale systems like the South Australian flow battery³ or towns like Onslow, where rooftop solar combined with distributed and centralised battery systems are helping meet the town’s energy needs.

-A Plico Solar Battery Solution can provide up to 90% of your household’s energy needs and keep the lights on during a blackout.
+A Plico Solar + Battery Solution can provide the majority of your household’s energy needs and keep the lights on during a blackout.

 3. Electric vehicles